Florence Nightingale (1915 film)

 Florence Nightingale (1915) is a British biographical film about the nurse of the same name.
 It tells the story of her life with a focus on her efforts to improve the care of wounded British soldiers during the Crimean War.
+It was based on a biography of Nightingale by Edward Cook.

-It was marketed as a patriotic war film and well-reviewed in the contemporary press.
-The film is now lost.
+The film was marketed as patriotic and relevant to the political context of an ongoing war.
+It was well reviewed in contemporary newspapers.
+It is now lost.

 Plot

 The film has been lost.
 A synopsis was published in the Kinematograph Weekly, a trade magazine, in 1915.
 A girl is born in Florence, Italy in 1820 into an English family and named Florence Nightingale after her birthplace.
 As a child, she plays at being a nurse and bandages a broken doll.
 She grows into a young woman who helps others; assisting the poor and treating a sick dog.
 Nightingale has a comfortable lifestyle but, unlike her friends, is troubled by the suffering of other people.
 She rejects offers of marriage and convinces her parents to allow her to train as a nurse with the Sisters of Mercy in Paris.
 She returns to London after her training and explains her desire to become a nurse to the Secretary of State for War.
 He initially disapproves but is persuaded to find Nightingale a job managing a hospital in Harley Street.

 Following the outbreak of the Crimean War, wounded British soldiers suffer from poor medical treatment.
 Nightingale convinces the sceptical War Office to allow her to travel with a group of nurses to Scutari to improve conditions in the British military hospital there.
 She finds that the hospital is poorly furnished and overcrowded.
-The surgeons are reluctant to accept women's presence in the hospital but Nightingale persuades them to take her advice.
+The surgeons are reluctant to accept women's presence in the hospital, but Nightingale persuades them to take her advice.
 She and her nurses work quickly to improve conditions in the hospital.
 She gains the affection of the wounded men but enforces a rule against sexual relationships between nurses and soldiers.
 Nightingale travels to another hospital in Crimea where she discovers a nurse has a lover among the patients.
 She dismisses the woman and takes on her work.
 Nightingale falls ill with "Crimean flu" and is helped by the soldiers and nurses; she survives but never fully recovers.